backstage/backstage/microsite/blog/2021-06-24-announcing-backstage-search-platform.md

 A good example of the level of customization the platform allows is how list items are displayed in search results.
 A search result component can be a list, this list can consist of different list items (search results returned from the search engine) — but these list items could look different depending on what the search result returns in terms of its fields.

 Let’s say that for an entity returned from the software catalog maybe the most important information to show is the name, while a result returned from the TechDocs plugin should maybe show the text content as the most important information.
-This can be customized by creating <CustomResultListItem /> components (like TechDocsResultListItem or CatalogResultListItem or whatever list item component you want) and configuring them in the app.
+This can be customized by creating customresultlistitem components (like TechDocsResultListItem or CatalogResultListItem or whatever list item component you want) and configuring them in the app.

-If there is no need to customize your search result list items, the <DefaultResultListItem /> component is there for you to reuse.
+If there is no need to customize your search result list items, the  component is there for you to reuse.

 ## Getting started with Backstage Search

 We put together [a getting started guide](https://backstage.io/docs/features/search/getting-started) that provides two different ways to set up Backstage Search:

 -   Create a new app and get the most out of the search setup right out of the box, or
 -   Add the new Backstage Search setup to your existing Backstage app.

 Whichever situation you’re in, we have you covered.